Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 this project are available.

-In my doctoral thesis and its expanded revision in book form I concentrated on the intertextual connectedness of literatures and on relevant narrative theory.
+In my earlier monograph, I concentrated on the intertextual connectedness of literatures and on relevant narrative theory.
 Research for this project explored the relations between thematic and formal approaches to Michel Leiris’s and Hubert Fichte’s multiple volumes of autobiography and their autobiographically motivated work in other genres.
 Entitled Experimentation and the Autobiographical Search for Identity in the Projects of Michel Leiris and Hubert Fichte (Mellen, 2006), this book in its comparative dimension, exploring contrasts and convergences between their literary œuvres, is distinguished from other scholarship on these authors, of which relatively little had appeared in English when it was produced.
 My main contention is that life and writing become interdependent for both Leiris and Fichte over the course of their literary self-scrutiny as they develop comparable poetic and performative aspirations.
 Chapters highlight these authors' preoccupations with their authorial functions, which are manifested in their constant manipulations of language, notably of intertextualities and glosses.

 The book, revised during a full-time language teaching appointment, amounts to approximately 118,000 words across eight chapters.
-It contains a substantial bibliography detailing the majority of secondary material accessible in Britain on both Leiris and Fichte published up to 2005.
+It contains a substantial bibliography detailing the majority of secondary material accessible in Britain at the time of publication on both Leiris and Fichte.

 I am also investigating the challenges of translation and reception posed by the specificity of content (narration, intertextualities, milieux, cultural and autobiographical referentiality) in the work of Wilhelm Genazino.
 I intend to demonstrate how Genazino's novels conceal an approach to comparative literary history that his essays on world writers have gradually revealed.
 A recent paper compares the challenges of translating Genazino's published stage plays to appeal to a non-German audience with the challenges of staging them.

 My main interests are in modern and contemporary literature and thought, particularly the autobiographical.
 I also situate modern narrative forms in the national and cultural contexts to which they are discernibly connected through constant engagement with their source language as well as translations they have undergone to become comprehensible to an international audience.
-My substantial experience of English, German and French university language teaching supports this work.Content courses I have taught have combined literary and documentary material to illuminate past and present perspectives on events that have shaped European cultures.
-In my appointments at Royal Holloway, UCL and Reading I have used a broad selection of material from across the modern period from both the general (and formatively assessed) perspective of introducing key concepts and tracing cultural developments in post-war German and French history, and the summatively assessed perspective of more advanced scrutiny of selected authors and texts.
+My substantial experience of English, German and French university language teaching enlivens this work.Content courses I teach combine literary and documentary material to illuminate past and present perspectives on events that have shaped European cultures.
+In my appointments at Royal Holloway, UCL, Reading and York I have covered a broad selection of material from across the modern period from both the general (and formatively assessed) perspective of introducing key concepts and tracing cultural developments in post-war German and French history, and the summatively assessed perspective of more advanced scrutiny of selected authors and texts.
 My school-wide teaching at UCL is partly generated from my current research on modes and manifestations of distraction in European Literature.
 My approach to critical theory covers a broad base, with particular attention to autobiographical theory and conceptions of intertextuality, but taking account of the philosophical origins of these theories where this material is likely to enhance my students’ understanding.
 I present theories, practices and readings in a lively, personalised manner that pluralises potential authorities within the text and in response to it.

 My extensive practical language teaching has been informed by my recent experience of living and working in several regions of Germany.
 I am especially familiar with the language teaching needs of students who have had little contact with the target culture or practice beyond school in the target language, as well as with accommodating bilinguals and those with near-native abilities.
 I designed and delivered an ab initio German language course for adult education where the ‘widening participation’ agenda was promoted, which gained external accreditation from the Open College Network, and through which I developed a rapport with mature and non-traditional students.
 Through my duties as an examiner, including for the federal External Programme of the University of London, I am familiar with stringent assessments.I am skilled in providing individual tutorials for students, notably in an advisory capacity for extended coursework projects for BA and MA final assessments at Royal Holloway.
-I have developed blended learning provision in bespoke, commercial and open-access virtual learning environments (Mainz’s ReaderPlus; Reading's Blackboard; and UCL's and Braunschweig's different configurations of Moodle), which I maintain proficiently and prolifically, promoting interactivity through embedded wikis and forums.
+I have developed blended learning provision in bespoke, commercial and open-access virtual learning environments (Mainz’s ReaderPlus; Reading's and Southampton's Blackboard; and UCL's and Braunschweig's different configurations of Moodle), which I maintain proficiently.

 |15-SEP-2012||Teaching Fellowship||German [SELCS]||University College London, United Kingdom|